oracle/node-oracledb/INSTALL.md

   After installation of node-oracledb, your Node.js applications will be able to connect to your database.
 The database can be on the same machine as Node.js, or on a remote machine.
+Node-oracledb does not install or create a database.

   You will need to know user credentials and the [connection string][7] for the database.